What are boarding homes?

 The houses are scattered across our country, emerging in response to the deinstitutionalization of psychiatric facilities.
 The intention in closing down these institutions was that people needing psychiatric care would have a better quality of living if they were integrated into the community instead of isolated behind locked doors.
 Unfortunately, the resources and institutional structures to support them were not in place before the facilities closed.
 What remained available was a “revolving door”— of short stints in the hospital, jail, and shelters.

 In this confusion, regular people opened boarding homes and offered housing for low prices.
-They are private and for-profit, and although many are licensed by the city, none are regulated in the manner of a health care facility.
-There is limited oversight for the standard of the housing or the living conditions of the residents.
+The homes are private and for-profit, and many are licensed by the city.
 To this day, boarding homes are where much of our mental health care, in terms of housing, is located in our country.